VictoriaShalabaeva/Accardo-Lab/README.md

     - I want to easily understand the main areas of research of the group and learn more about it.
     - I want to be able to easily navigate throughout the site to find content.
-    - I want to look for the currently available Master students assignments.
+    - I want to look for currently available Master students assignments.
     - I want to find the contact information to discuss the possibility to conduct a thesis research in the group.

   - **As a candidate looking for potential job opportunities:**

     - I want to easily understand the main areas of research of the group and learn more about it.
     - I want to be able to easily navigate throughout the site to find content.
-    - I want to look for the currently available open positions.
+    - I want to look for currently available open positions.
     - I want to know the group members.
     - I want to find the contact information.